abraunegg/onedrive/readme.md

 This client represents a 100% re-imagining of the original work, addressing numerous notable bugs and issues while incorporating a significant array of new features.
 This client has been under active development since mid-2018.

 ## Features
+*   Compatible with OneDrive Personal, OneDrive for Business including accessing Microsoft SharePoint Libraries
-*   Supports 'Client Side Filtering' rules to determine what should be synced with Microsoft OneDrive
+*   Provides rules for client-side filtering to select data for syncing with Microsoft OneDrive accounts
-*   Sync State Caching
+*   Caches sync state for efficiency
+*   Supports a dry-run option for safe configuration testing
+*   Validates file transfers to ensure data integrity
-*   Real-Time local file monitoring with inotify
+*   Monitors local files in real-time using inotify
+*   Supports interrupted uploads for completion at a later time
-*   Real-Time syncing of remote updates via webhooks
+*   Capability to sync remote updates immediately via webhooks
-*   File upload / download validation to ensure data integrity
-*   Resumable uploads
-*   Support OneDrive for Business (part of Office 365)
+*   Enhanced syncronisation speed with multi-threaded file transfers
+*   Manages traffic bandwidth use with rate limiting
-*   Shared Folder support for OneDrive Personal and OneDrive Business accounts
+*   Supports seamless access to shared folders and files across both OneDrive Personal and OneDrive for Business accounts
-*   SharePoint / Office365 Shared Libraries
-*   Desktop notifications via libnotify
-*   Dry-run capability to test configuration changes
-*   Prevent major OneDrive accidental data deletion after configuration change
-*   Support for National cloud deployments (Microsoft Cloud for US Government, Microsoft Cloud Germany, Azure and Office 365 operated by 21Vianet in China)
+*   Supports national cloud deployments including Microsoft Cloud for US Government, Microsoft Cloud Germany and Azure and Office 365 operated by 21Vianet in China
+*   Supports sending desktop alerts using libnotify
+*   Protects against significant data loss on OneDrive after configuration changes
-*   Supports single & multi-tenanted applications
+*   Works with both single and multi-tenant applications
-*   Supports rate limiting of traffic
-*   Supports multi-threaded uploads and downloads

 ## What's missing
 *   Ability to encrypt/decrypt files on-the-fly when uploading/downloading files from OneDrive